Nickflanagn24/searsteaks/README.md

 <details>
   <summary>Comprehensive Communication System</summary>

 A sophisticated email system will maintain consistent engagement with customers throughout their Sear Steaks journey, delivering timely information and marketing communications.
+This can all be implamented when the client has their email they would like to use.

 ### Account Management Communications
 - **✅ Registration Confirmation:** Immediate verification emails with activation links